 Trump administration cancels $400M in grants and contracts with Columbia University

-The notice came five days after federal agencies announced they were considering orders to stop work on $51 million in contracts with the New York City university and reviewing its eligibility for over $5 billion in federal grants going forward.
+The notice came five days after federal agencies announced they were considering orders to stop work on $51 million in contracts with the Manhattan university and reviewing its eligibility for more than $5 billion in federal grants going forward.
 And it came after Columbia set up a new disciplinary committee and ramped up its own investigations into students critical of Israel, alarming free speech advocates.

 But Columbia's efforts evidently didn't go far enough for the federal government.